gsantia/BuzzFace/README.md

 # Citation

 The paper associated with and describing this data set is:
-\emph{BuzzFace: a News Veracity Dataset with Facebook User Commentary and Egos}, found in ICWSM-18.
+_BuzzFace: a News Veracity Dataset with Facebook User Commentary and Egos_, found in ICWSM-18.